alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 We will compare two agents: one using action masking to prevent invalid actions, and one using a fixed penalty of -1 for selecting an invalid action.
 The reward for selecting a valid node is equal to the negative weight of the node.
 For the agent using penalties, we set the maximum episode length to be the number of nodes in the graph, to prevent indefinite episodes.
-Both agents are trained using PPO with the same GNN architecture and hyperparameters.
+Both agents are trained using PPO with the same GNN architecture (2 GraphSAGE layers) and hyperparameters.
 Training is performed on random graphs with 5, 10 and 15 nodes, and validation is performed on graphs with 15 nodes.
+Below we show the validation performance of both agents.

 <div class="c-page">
   <iframe src="{{ 'assets/html/2026-04-27-rl-with-gnns/action_masking.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%"></iframe>